 There is a structured career path within the NHS.
 Once qualified, you can progress through the grades by gaining experience and completing further study and research.
 Promotion is based on merit and you may need to move to other hospitals to make the most of available opportunities.

 Career development varies depending on your area of clinical specialism, for example cardiac science or audiology.
 Within each of these areas, there is the possibility to specialise further, for example in echocardiographic techniques or cochlear implants.

-Staff can also develop their career through management and teaching and research.
+You can also develop your career through management or teaching and research.